-Overall Seattle has 18 distinct districts, each of which is divided into smaller neighborhoods.
-Learning the different areas of the city is a great way to begin your search for a new home.
-Here are several of the most distinct and popular Seattle neighborhoods.
+Overall, Seattle has 18 distinct districts, each of which is divided into smaller neighborhoods.
+Learning Seattle’s different localities is a great way to begin your search for a new home.
+Here are several of the most unique and popular Seattle neighborhoods.

 The Best Places to Live in Seattle